vidibus/vidibus-secure/README.md

 ## Installation

-Add `ruby gem "vidibus-secure"` to your Gemfile.
+Add `gem "vidibus-secure"` to your Gemfile.
 Then call `bundle install` on your console.

 If you want to use Vidibus::Secure::Mongoid on your models, you should generate an initializer to set an unique encryption key by calling `rails generate vidibus_secure_key`, also on your console.